MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Outlook-add-in/MyA-Add-in-Email-read-stats.md

 When you send email that has recipients on the Bcc: line, the precision of the email-read statistics is lowered.

-#### Read activity
+#### Open rate

-The Insights add-in reports the "read activity" of qualifying email that you have sent.
-The following table describes how Insights reports the read activity of a particular email:
+The Insights add-in reports the open rate of qualifying emails that you have sent.
+The following table describes how Insights reports the open rate of a particular email:

 <!-- This table, in md, didn't work for some reason
 | Number of people who read your email | Reported read activity |